 Conclusion: great to use, good performance, but lacking features

 What can I say?
-I really like the usability of the ServerPilot WordPress hosting panel, their support and the performance is good.
-But, as a WordPress professional I’m still a bit hesitating to host my WordPress websites on Serverpilot.
+I really like the usability of the ServerPilot WordPress hosting panel, their support and performance is good.
+But, as a WordPress professional I’m still a bit hesitant to host my WordPress websites on Serverpilot.

 That’s mainly because it lacks two essential features, namely backups and easily spinning up development (or staging) environments.